 Since the transaction and transfer of tokens are done with smart contracts, the exchange process is automated.
-The automation can reduce the burden associated with buying and selling, with no intermediaries required.
+Automation can reduce the burden associated with buying and selling, with no intermediaries required.
 As a result, it fastens the deal execution with lower transaction fees.

 - Broader Investor Base

 Traditionally, the trading of real-world assets has a restriction on the level of fractionalization.
-But asset tokenization eliminates the limitation by making it possible to sell or buy tokens that represent fractions of ownership.
-It results in a broader investor base to participate in the investment process.
+But asset tokenization eliminates the limitation by making it possible to sell or buy tokens representing fractions of ownership.
+It results in a broader investor base participating in the investment process.
 Tokenization would open opportunities for a new set of investors and allow them to diversify their investment portfolio into assets that they could not afford previously.

-From the above reasons, it can be concluded that tokenization will stay here for many coming years and present a wide array of opportunities to a broad asset class.
+From the above reasons, it is concluded that tokenization will stay here for many coming years and present a wide array of opportunities to a broad asset class.